zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

 Field definitions
 -----------------

-The items 7, 9, 10a, 10d have the same meaning as the original algorithm. [#wiki-checksig]_
+The items 7, 9, 10a, 10d have the same meaning as the original algorithm from Bitcoin. [#wiki-checksig]_

 1: ``header``
 `````````````